 A backgammon board is what to buy in Greece for a statement coffee table item!

-I love when my souvenirs tell a story and it is something that I can not only use to play, but also evokes strong feelings of the Aegean and my time in Greece.
+I love it when my souvenirs tell a story and it is something that I can not only use to play but also evoke strong feelings of the Aegean and my time in Greece.
 Backgammon is an easy game for me to teach my kids, something to pass the time, and a reason for us to sit around and chat about Greece and our time there, long after we have returned home.

 Greek Coffee